FlyingShohsho/DeepLearningProject/README.md

 We employed a transformer model to extract features from the input data.
 The model was trained using PyTorch, and the following key components were used:

-- **Model Architecture**: Transformer-based architecture for feature extraction.
+- **Model Architecture**: bert-base-uncased architecture for feature extraction from Wikipedia-API; 3-layer Neural Network with Dropout and ReLU activation.
-- **Training**: The model was trained on the preprocessed dataset, with key hyperparameters like batch size, learning rate, and the number of epochs.
+- **Training**: The model was trained on the preprocessed dataset, with key hyperparameters being learning rate, dropout rate and layer widths.
-- **Evaluation**: The model was evaluated using accuracy, mean squared error, and confusion matrices.
+- **Evaluation**: Our loss function was MSE, with BCE being tested as well but yielding sub-optimal results.
+The model was evaluated using accuracy with tolerance.

 ### Key Hyperparameters
-- Batch size: [batch size]
+- Hidden Layer Widths: [961, 361, 256]
-- Learning rate: [learning rate]
+- Learning Rate: [0.001]
-- Number of epochs: [number of epochs]
+- Dropout Rate: [0.3235]

 ## Results

 We predicted 5 different metrics: Gold medals, Silver Medals, Bronze Medals, Predicted Total(a prediction based on previous total tallies), and Total Predicted(the sum of the separate colour predictions).
 Naturally, the total predicted and the predicted total were very similar, but predicting the total straightforwardly did slightly better than predicting medals separately and adding them up.
 This might be due to the fact that predicting a combined number gives more margin of error and doesn't account for the internal composition.
+In addition, we applied a weighted average of the medal accuracies to generate a total accuracies, taking into account that the final Olympic Table ranking prioritizes Gold, then Silver, then Bronze.

+In order to avoid countries(E.G. Soviet and Eugoslavic countries) that have been separated/formed/banned along the years, and also account for the fact that our generated features are from current up-to-date data which might be unrelated to results from 50+ years ago, we filtered out data from before Barcelona 1992, leaving us with 8 Summer editions to learn from.
-We used two approaches for training and testing our model: the first was to predict for all the countries which participated in Paris and the second was to predict only for countries which had won more than eight medals across the past 6 Olympics(since Sydney 2000), in order to avoid countries(E.G. Soviet and Eugoslavic countries) that have been separated/formed along the years, and also that our generated features are from current up-to-date data which might be unrelated to results from 50+ years ago.
+We used two approaches for training and testing our model: the first was to predict for all the countries which participated in Paris, and the second was to predict only for countries which had won more than six medals across the past 8 Olympics(since Barcelona).

 Surprisingly(but also not, since it provides much more data to learn from and more countries to predict), the first approach did far better, as we can see: